ndaneil/matterdoor/README.md

 ...
 ```

-The firmware in now complete, the final step is compiling it and flashing it on the nRF7002DK.
+The firmware in now complete, the final step is compiling it and flashing it to the nRF7002DK.
 The file structure of the final Matter project should look something like this (some extra unused config files are not shown).

 ```
 .